 A computer virus can cause permanent damage to your device and its network speeds.
 When a computer is infected with a virus, it installs a foreign code in the computer.
 This code then spreads by sending copies of itself via email.

 Some viruses rapidly multiply themselves by sending out hundreds of email messages per minute.
-They leave the computer with weak computing power and a poor Internet connection.
-It is difficult to tell when viruses are active.
-So, it’s good to leave your antivirus software running at all times.
+They leave the computer with weak computing power and a poor internet connection.
+It is difficult to tell when viruses are active, so it’s good to leave your antivirus software running at all times.

 Browser Add-Ons